 Different groups are going to react to things differently, whether it’s a cool look at packaging or maybe it’s an eco-friendly packaging.
 Those still play a role today.
 Uh, and they’re obviously tied to digital marketing.
 The next is price.
 Now, price impacts your profit margins, supply and demand, and your marketing strategy.
 And as you can see, a lot of pricing are still the same.
 Uh, your pricing strategy back in the day, you know, you might’ve had a couple different pricing models or maybe one pricing strategy that you, you went on today.
 Brands like to play around with the pricing model.
 A, it can be a good thing or a bad thing, a bad a sense of this would be what Adobe has been doing lately or they’ve changed pricing to some users and not the others.
 Haven’t been extremely transparent about the pricing, which has caused issues for a lot of people.

-So when you think about your pricing strategy you've got, I firmly believe in trying to be transparent and showing people what they're paying for and why it's going to cost, what it costs a price setting.
-You know, how much a certain thing's going to cost.
+So when you think about the pricing strategy you’ve got, I firmly believe in trying to be transparent and showing people what they’re paying for and why it’s going to cost, what it costs a price setting.
+You know, how much a certain thing’s going to cost.
 Today.
 We also have things like dynamic pricing where you can change pricing based on time or location.
 A lot of hotel travel sites do this, discounts, still offering discounts and the traditional way, you know, he may give a referral discount, things of that nature.
-Today we've got sites like Retail-Me-Not where on demand discounts on demand couponing and payment terms.
-Obviously payments have made a huge shift where, you know, maybe it was credit card or 30 day net or 15 day.
-But now you can do one click payment, like through Amazon, you can pay with Apple pay or these other alternative payment methods that weren't necessarily available before.
+Today we’ve got sites like Retail-Me-Not where on-demand discounts demand couponing and payment terms.
+Obviously, payments have made a huge shift where, you know, maybe it was credit card or 30-day net or 15-day.
+But now you can do the one-click payment, like through Amazon, you can pay with Apple Pay or these other alternative payment methods that weren’t necessarily available before.

 And these are important to think about when you think about who you’re selling to and what’s going to be the most convenient type of pain where you can lower the barrier of entry for, uh, your, your new customer’s place.

-You can do mobile and making sure that you have good placement in mobile, that your site is easily accessible on a mobile device.
-Instead of franchising, a lot of people turned to affiliates today where they can lease out their products or have their products marketed through third party vendors on exchange for a net, a portion of the profits.
-And instead of transport, warehousing, logistics.
-A lot of people if they get into drop shipping through Amazon or really when I see even more of a cloud storage when you have these training programs and platforms where you have to store on your information instead of actual physical product.
-So there's been a lot of shift in place over the last couple of years, especially as it pertains to the way that the people are engaging with brands online promotion.
+You can do mobile and make sure that you have good placement on mobile, and that your site is easily accessible on a mobile device.
+Instead of franchising, a lot of people turned to affiliates today where they can lease out their products or have their products marketed through third-party vendors in exchange for a net, portion of the profits.
+And instead of transport, warehousing, and logistics.
+A lot of people if they get into drop shipping through Amazon or really when I see even more of a cloud storage when you have these training programs and platforms where you have to store your information instead of the actual physical product.
+So there’s been a lot of shift in place over the last couple of years, especially as it pertains to the way that people are engaging with brands’ online promotion.
 Now this is what a lot of marketers think about when they think about marketing and it looks at the many ways that you can disseminate relevant product information to consumers.